ciscoheat/superforms-web/src/routes/concepts/files/+page.md

 ## Preventing file uploads

 If you want to prevent file uploads, you can do that with the `{ allowFiles: false }` option in `superValidate`.
 This will set all files to `undefined`, which will also happen if you have defined [SUPERFORMS_LEGACY](/migration-v2/#the-biggest-change-important).
-In that case, set `{ allowFiles: true }` to allow files.
+With that defined, set `{ allowFiles: true }` to allow files.